GoogleCloudPlatform/community/tutorials/securing-gcs-static-website/index.md

 ## Objectives

--  Learn to build and deploy a static website to a Cloud Storage bucket.
+-  Build and deploy a static website to a Cloud Storage bucket.
--  Learn to create a Cloud load balancer with a Google-managed SSL certificate.
+-  Create a Cloud load balancer with a Google-managed SSL certificate.
--  Learn to set up Cloud CDN with a backend bucket.
+-  Set up Cloud CDN with a backend bucket.
--  Learn to deploy a login service to Cloud Run.
+-  Deploy a login service to Cloud Run.
--  Learn to create serverless network endpoint groups for GCLB.
+-  Create serverless network endpoint groups for GCLB.
--  Learn to create URL maps and route authenticated and unauthenticated traffic.
+-  Create URL maps and route authenticated and unauthenticated traffic.

 ## Costs